Shopify Zero Quantity: The Right Way to Hide Out of Stock Products

 Now, when you change a product’s quantity to zero, it will automatically be hidden from Collections.

-Option 5: Use the robots.txt file to disallow Google from crawling outdated pages [intermediate]
+Option 6: Use the robots.txt file to disallow Google from crawling outdated pages [advanced]

 The robots.txt file is a simple text file found in the public_html folder of most websites.
-Search engine crawlers look to the robots.txt file for basic rules about which pages and sections of a website should (and shouldn’t) be crawled.
-Pages that can’t be crawled will not be shown in search results.
-By adding disallow command lines, we can control which pages will and won’t appear in search results.
+Search engine crawlers look to the robots.txt file for basic rules about which pages and sections of a website should (and shouldn’t) be shown in search results.

 The following is an example of a customized robots.txt file.
 Note the Allow and Disallow command lines.
 For any page that you want to exclude from search results, simply create a disallow command for that page using the syntax below: